Machiavelli And His Influence On Shakespeare

 He does not deny that it is better to be good than evil, but he points out as no-one had done so clearly before, that IF a prince wished to retain his position as a prince it would sometimes be necessary to do evil.
 Machiavelli sets up an “either – or” proposition and then provides examples from ancient or more recent history to offer empirical demonstrations of the case he is making.

 What Machiavelli offers is a lucid, detached, almost scientific perspective on the realities and not the ideals of political manipulation.
 Yet, his writing is full of vigor and vim.
-He is passionate about the role of “fortune” which, he calculates, effects about half of human outcomes, but can be countered or even altered through strength of will and precipitous action.
+He is passionate about the role of “fortune” which, he calculates, affects about half of human outcomes, but can be countered or even altered through strength of will and precipitous action.

 “Machiavel” In England